opengeospatial/geoparquet/format-specs/geoparquet.md

 ```

 Due to the large number of CRSes available and the difficulty of implementing all of them, we expect that a number of implementations will start without support for the optional `crs` field.
-Users are recommended to store their data in OGC:CRS84 (longitude-latitude) for it to work with the widest number of tools.
+Users are recommended to store their data in longitude, latitude (OGC:CRS84 or not including the `crs` field) for it to work with the widest number of tools.
 But data that is better served in particular projections can choose to use an alternate coordinate reference system.
-We expect many tools will support alternate CRSes, but encourage users to check.
+We expect many tools will support alternate CRSes, but encourage users to check to ensure their chosen tool supports their chosen crs.

 #### epoch